-On December 13, 2022, Nasdaq notified us that the bid price of our common stock had closed below the required \$1.00 per share for 30 consecutive trading days, and, accordingly, that we did not comply with the applicable Minimum Bid Price Requirement for continued listing on the Nasdaq Global Select Market.
-While we regained compliance with the Minimum Bid Price Requirement, our Board believes that the Reverse Stock Split would, among other things, better enable us to maintain the listing of our common stock on Nasdaq.
+On December 4, 2023, Nasdaq notified us that the bid price of our common stock had closed below the required \$1.00 per share for 30 consecutive trading days, and, accordingly, that we did not comply with the applicable Minimum Bid Price Requirement for continued listing on the Nasdaq Global Select Market.
+While we regained compliance with the Minimum Bid Price Requirement, our board of directors believes that the Reverse Stock Split will result in a higher per share trading price, which is intended to enable us to maintain the listing of our common stock on the Nasdaq Global Select Market and generate greater investor interest in the Company.
+If our common stock were delisted from the Nasdaq Global Select Market, the board of directors believes that such delisting would adversely affect the market liquidity of our common stock, decrease the market price of our common stock, adversely affect our ability to obtain financing for the continuation of our operations and result in the loss of confidence in our company.
 In the event that our stockholders fail to approve this proposal, the Company could be prevented in the future from complying with the Minimum Bid Price Requirement or other Nasdaq listing requirements.

-Our Board has considered the potential harm to us of a delisting of the common stock and has determined that, if the common stock continues to trade below \$1.00 per share, the consummation of the Reverse Stock Split is the best way to maintain liquidity by achieving compliance with the Minimum Bid Price Requirement.
-Our Board also believes that the current low per share market price of the common stock has a negative effect on the marketability of our existing shares.
-Our Board believes there are several reasons for this effect.
+Our board of directors has considered the potential harm to us of a delisting of the common stock and has determined that, if the common stock continues to trade below \$1.00 per share, the consummation of the Reverse Stock Split is the best way to maintain liquidity by achieving compliance with the Minimum Bid Price Requirement.
+Our board of directors also believes that the current low per share market price of the common stock has a negative effect on the marketability of our existing shares.
+Our board of directors believes there are several reasons for this effect.
 First, certain institutional investors have internal policies preventing the purchase of low-priced stocks.
 Second, a variety of policies and practices of broker-dealers discourage individual brokers within those firms from dealing in low-priced stocks.
 Third, because the brokers' commissions on low-priced stocks generally represent a higher percentage of the stock price than commissions on higher priced stocks, the current share price of the common stock can result in individual stockholders paying transaction costs (commissions, markups or markdowns) that are a higher percentage of their total share value than would be the case if the share price of the common stock were substantially higher.
 This factor is also believed to limit the willingness of some institutions to purchase the common stock.
-Our Board anticipates that a Reverse Stock Split will result in a higher bid price for our common stock, which may help to alleviate some of these problems.
+Our board of directors anticipates that a Reverse Stock Split will result in a higher bid price for our common stock, which may help to alleviate some of these problems.

-If this Proposal Two is approved by the holders of the common stock voting together as a single class and our Board decides to implement the Reverse Stock Split, our Board will determine whether to effect a Reverse Stock Split at a ratio of one-for-ten.
+If this Proposal Two is approved by the holders of the common stock voting together as a single class and our board of directors decides to implement the Reverse Stock Split, our board of directors will determine whether to effect a Reverse Stock Split at a ratio of one-for-ten.